pulges/coding-style-from-working-to-art/Basics/Documenting_and_commenting.md

   for next developers snowballing into a disaster.
 Also it would be much harder for another developer to see that maybe the task at hand is already conflicting with existing code.

-## 2. Provide short summary for a lengthy block
+## 2. Provide short summary for a lengthy or difficult to read block

 Comments can also be used to shorten code reading time and improve discover-ability by providing reader with short insight to what a lengthy method or piece of code does.
 With good short comment, reading through the whole code could be